 Florida is a no-fault state, which means that each driver involved in an accident is responsible for paying for their own injuries regardless of fault.
 This is why the state requires that auto insurance policies include personal injury protection coverage.

 There is no single best auto insurer in Florida for every driver, as rates and customer experience can vary based on numerous factors, and the definition of “best” is somewhat subjective.
-However, when taking into account several industry studies and metrics, Auto-Owners consistently comes out on top for customer service.
+However, when taking into account several industry studies and metrics, State Farm consistently comes out on top for customer service.
 It’s a great option for Florida drivers, depending on the rate they’re quoted.
-State Farm is another provider with low average rates and high customer satisfaction scores in Florida.
+For eligible drivers, USAA is another provider with high customer satisfaction scores in Florida.

 There is no government-sponsored low-income car insurance in Florida like there is in certain other states.
 Low-income drivers can lower their car insurance costs by looking for discounts, lowering their coverages, and increasing their deductibles.